 FAQs

-3. Q: What types of assignments or exercises are typical?
+3. What assignments or exercises are typical?

-4. Q: Who are my classmates?
+5. Who are my classmates?

-5. Q: Can I pay my tuition in instalments?
+6. Can I pay tuition in instalments?

 COMMUNITY